githedgehog/docs/docs/user-guide/external.md

     ip: # IP address of Edge device to peer with
   switch:
     ip: # IP address on the Border Leaf to set up BGP peering
-    vlan: # VLAN ID to tag control and data traffic
+    vlan: # VLAN (optional) ID to tag control and data traffic, use 0 for untagged
 ```

 Several `External Attachment` can be configured for the same `Connection` but for different `vlan`.